dandetejaswini/Edubond_mobile/README.md

 ```
 ##  Quick Run (Windows)

-Just double-click `run.bat` to install dependencies and start the app.
+Just double-click `setup_and_run.bat` to install dependencies and start the app.

 ## Backend Compatibility